Ofsted: coronavirus (COVID-19) rolling update

 Parents and other members of the public

-Please follow the advice from the Department of Health and Social Care and Public Health England.
+Please follow the advice from the Department of Health and Social Care, Public Health England and the Department for Education:

 All routine inspections suspended

-We have temporarily suspend all routine inspections of schools, further education, early years and social care providers.
+We have suspended all routine inspections of schools, further education, early years and social care providers.
 The Secretary of State has allowed Her Majesty’s Chief Inspector to do this.

 Urgent inspections where specific concerns have been raised can still go ahead.
 This will allow us to prioritise the immediate safety of children where necessary.